marcioUfrj/challenge-newbie-column-preview-card/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+ - Learn more about CSS Grid
+ - Develop my organizational skill to use "div" and classes more efficiently

 ### Useful resources

-- [CSS Tricks - GRID](https://css-tricks.com/snippets/css/complete-guide-grid/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS Tricks - GRID](https://css-tricks.com/snippets/css/complete-guide-grid/) - This helped me for displaying the cards.

 ## Author